Defalt36/TwoLifeXcompile/readme.md

 <p>
 <code>buildLatestTHOL.sh</code><br />
 Will automatically build the lastest version of Two Hours One Life for you.
-Make sure to get SDL before running.
 </p>

 <p>
 <code>buildLatestOHOL.sh</code><br />
 Will automatically build the lastest version of One Hour One Life for you.
-Make sure to get SDL before running.
 </p>

 <p>